skystars8/skystars8/README.md

  <img width="220" height="168" alt="b" src="https://github.com/user-attachments/assets/0b2cdbc0-de5e-4fcd-8491-2addcddaf46a" />
 <img width="220" height="220" alt="d" src="https://github.com/user-attachments/assets/fa4318ad-7fd4-4a92-b486-24925bd8b8fd" />

 # Rust lang is god.
 Ai is god.
-Put the 2 together and YOU are god.
+Put the 2 together and YOU are god.  .....

+update! wtf? the ai cli agent can totally make apps and run docker too, even tho i do not know nothing about docker.
+So i will dev docker apps that work on any os from any desktop.
+I AM the 1 percent of elite coders... but i do not know or want to know the first darn thing about how it all works.
+Put that in ur pipe and smoke it, youtubers and streamers who spend all day trying to convince others that you are a tech expert.
+I do not know ANYTHING yet i can outpace your manual coding any day of the week.
+So good luck spending the next 20 years of your life learning tech, just to end up way behind what i can do today.
+Weeeeeeeeeeeeeeeeeeeeeeeeee :)

 <img width="1700" height="1276" alt="pep" src="https://github.com/user-attachments/assets/a8f72f62-520f-4ef9-a5ba-a4bfdace5228" />